Shonima2002/Electric-Vehicle-Count-Prediction/README.md

 # Electric-Vehicle-Count-Prediction

 ## Project Overview
-This project focuses on predicting the number of electric vehicles (EVs) in different counties using regression models.
+This project focuses on predicting the number of electric vehicles (EVs) using regression models.
 The dataset includes vehicle details such as make, model, electric range, base MSRP, and registration county.

 ## Objective
-The goal is to develop an accurate machine learning model that can forecast the EV count in a county, helping policymakers and businesses make informed decisions about EV adoption and infrastructure planning.
+The goal is to develop an accurate machine learning model that can forecast the EV count, helping policymakers and businesses make informed decisions about EV adoption and infrastructure planning.

 ## Data Processing & Feature Engineering
 ✔ Handled missing values using median/mode imputation.
 ✔ Feature Engineering: Derived vehicle age from model year.
-✔ Categorical Encoding: Used One-Hot Encoding for categorical features.
+✔ Categorical Encoding: Used Label Encoding for categorical features.
 ✔ Scaling: Applied StandardScaler to numerical features.
 ✔ Aggregated data at the county level for better predictions.